-In case, the seller requests his assessing officer to compute his capital gain on the sale of immovable property, then the AO compute and issue a certificate to him which explains the details of capital gain amount.
+In case, the seller requests his assessing officer to compute his capital gain on the sale of immovable property, then the AO compute and issue a certificate to him which explains the details of the capital gain amount.
 In such a case, the seller should give a copy of such a certificate to the buyer and the buyer shall deduct the TDS on the capital gain amount.

-In case, the seller did not give the certificate to the buyer or himself compute the capital gain then the buyer is required to deduct the TDS on the sale consideration amount.
+In case, the seller did not give the certificate to the buyer or himself to compute the capital gain then the buyer is required to deduct the TDS on the sale consideration amount.

 Although, as and when you file your income tax return, you can claim the TDS as a refund.
-However, why you have to go in such a long process when there is another provision that exists under section 197 of the Income-tax Act, 1961.
+However, why do you have to go in such a long process when there is another provision that exists under section 197 of the Income-tax Act, 1961.

 This section states that if you (NRI) feel that the gain on sale of the property is being lower than the value at which the TDS would be deducted on the gross value then you have a right to apply for the lower TDS certificate to Income tax officer.
 Also, in case, if you are sure that on sale, there will be going to be a loss on the sale of property in India then also, you can also apply for the Nil rate of TDS certificate from the Income Tax department.

-This is the brief about the tax implication on the sale of property in India by NRI.
+This is a brief about the tax implication on the sale of property in India by NRI.
 As you can see that the tax rate is very high i.e. almost 23% of the consideration amount shall be deducted by the buyer.

 For NRI there are so many compliances that he has to follow for selling the property in India.
-So it is advisable for NRI to take the advice from a chartered accountant before entering into any deal of selling of property.
+So it is advisable for NRI to take advice from a chartered accountant before entering into any deal of selling of property.

 As we already know that PAN number is an alphanumeric number by which the income tax department can identify the taxpayer.
 However, you will be surprised to know that for the NRI taxation and International Taxation, the taxpayer’s jurisdiction would be different from the local jurisdiction and it shall be called international jurisdiction.
-Now, for applying the lower rate of TDS certificate or Nil rated TDS certificate, your PAN must be in the international jurisdiction.
-In most of the cases, it is seen that the PAN of NRI is lying in the local jurisdiction.
+Now, for applying the lower rate of TDS certificate or Nil-rated TDS certificate, your PAN must be in the international jurisdiction.
+In most cases, it is seen that the PAN of NRI is lying in the local jurisdiction.

 Hence if you are willing to apply for such a TDS certificate, then you must transfer your PAN number from the local jurisdiction to international Jurisdiction.

-The whole process can take almost 15 to 20 days, so if you do this before you have identified the buyer then it will save such 15 to 20 days because it has seen in many cases that the buyer has canceled the deal when the seller could not complete all the requirement of the deal within the prescribed time period agreed between you and them.
+The whole process can take almost 15 to 20 days, so if you do this before you have identified the buyer then it will save 15 to 20 days because it has been seen in many cases that the buyer has canceled the deal when the seller could not complete all the requirement of the deal within the prescribed time period agreed between you and them.